the-ge/kde-deco-roundless-dark/README.md

 Well, it looks kinda cool, but it is subtle enough to not make me want to read the text under the titlebar.

+## Note

+You probably already know this, but I'll say it anyway: while the screenshot below features all the available buttons, one can choose what buttons and in what order they appear, from `Settings > Color and Themes > Window Decorations`, the `Configure Titlebar Buttons` top button.

 ![Screenshot](https://github.com/the-ge/kde-deco-roundless-dark/blob/main/20250308_043544.png?raw=true)